Use your keyboard arrow keys to navigate

 Loading...

-53% of Attendees would NOT have visited the area without the event
+30% of Attendees would have done something NOT in the local area without the event

 Insights